 - EcoShuttle’s biodiesel commuter vans and buses have Wi-Fi and power ports.
 It also moves large groups if you’re hosting a special event.

-2. Find fellow riders – co-workers (including people in nearby businesses) who live near you, or neighbors who work near your work or school destination.
-Or find potential co-riders at Drive Less.
-Connect.
+2. Find fellow riders, co-workers (including people in nearby businesses) who live near you, or neighbors who work near your work or school destination.
+Or find potential co-riders at Get There Oregon

 3. Choose a spot to meet, such as one of the many TriMet park and ride locations.